 It’s a very common thing that is related to how psychological manipulation is seen from the outside.

-Be very careful with talking like this.
-The person being abused is in emotional chaos and is in an extremely complicated situation that is not so easy to get out of.
+Be very careful with these statements.
+The person being abused is in emotional chaos and in an extremely complicated situation that is not so easy to get out of.

 It’s common to feel ashamed of yourself when you think about how you’ve gotten into the situation.